 Did you know you have magnetite in your pineal gland?
 That’s how birds are able to navigate back and forth from north to south along the magnetic field during migration.
 Morning sunlight has more ultraviolet whereas the sunset rays have more infrared.
 Both are beneficial, so splitting your sun gazing time between sunrise and sunset is perhaps most balancing.
 This is advisable when you start getting close to 45 minutes of sun gazing.
 To do it all in one session might require that you go past the safe window.

-Stand or sit erect with bare feet on sand, dirt, mud, pavement or concrete, in that descending order of desirability, but not on grass because grass drains your energy.
-However, walking barefoot on dewy, sun-charged grass in the early morning is a qigong technique that is very energizing.
+Stand or sit erect with bare feet on sand, dirt, mud, pavement or concrete, in that descending order of desirability.
+Regarding standing or sitting on grass, make certain it is already warmed by the sun, which could occur about 30 minutes after sunrise and is no problem if you sun gaze at sunset.
+Cold, wet grass is not recommended in that it may drain energy.
+(However, walking barefoot on warm, dewy, sun-charged grass in the early morning is a qigong technique that is very energizing.
 I once experimented with this.
 Noticing that I was coming down with a sore throat, I walked for a few days on dewy grass after sun gazing.
-The sore throat went away!
+The sore throat went away!)